Project-Harmoni/harmoni-edge/README.md

 have it or be able to reset it via the Supabase dashboard (see Settings > Database).

-Note as well that the CLI may report this:
+Note as well that the CLI may report this if pushing to a new project:
 "Local config differs from linked project.
 Try updating supabase/config.toml"

 This is expected.
 You can ignore it.